Vignesh-Hariharan/Real-Time-Sentiment-Analysis/README.md

 ## What's Next?

-I've got tons of ideas to make this even better:
+Got tons of ideas to move forward from here:

 - Real-time updates (because who doesn't love live data?)
 - Diving into the comments for even more sentiment insights